-According to the norm mentioned above, the operator of the future repository must perform a suitable comprehensive and systematic evaluation of the planned repository's safety, for the operation period and also for the post-closure period that will prove that the safety criteria are met.
+According to the above mentioned regulations, the operator of the future repository must perform a suitable comprehensive and systematic evaluation of the planned repository's safety, for the operation period and also for the post-closure period that will prove that all the safety criteria are met.

 The first version of the safety assessment report was elaborated based on the safety assessment methodology from the ISAM project and submitted to CNCAN by ANDR in 2007 as technical support documentation for partial siting license which was issued by CNCAN in 2008 and renewed in 2010.
-The safety assessment report was reviewed in a frame of a Phare project.
-The doses for the workers and the public for the reference and alternative scenarios developed for the operational period of the repository were calculated using Mercurad computer code.
-The source term of the repository was calculated using Dust-MS computer code.
-The transport and fate of the contaminant plume in the unsaturated and saturated zones of site were evaluated using Hydrus and Porflow codes, respectively.
-The transport and fate of the contaminants in the biosphere were assessed using Resrad code.
+The doses for the workers and the public for the reference and alternative scenarios developed for the operational period of the repository were calculated using MERCURAD computer code.
+The source term of the repository was calculated using DUST-MS computer code.
+The transport and fate of the contaminant plume in the unsaturated and saturated zones of site were evaluated using HYDRUS and PORFLOW codes, respectively.
+The transport and fate of the contaminants in the biosphere were assessed using RESRAD code.